-Stainless steel is one of the metals APT regularly machines.
-But what is it used it for, what makes it a good choice of material and how do we machine it?
+Stainless steel is one of the metals regularly machined by APT.
+But what makes it a good choice of material, what is it used it for, and how do we machine it?
 In this article, we’ll explain what stainless steel is and why it could be the right choice for your products.

 What is stainless steel?

 Stainless steel is an alloy of Iron, with a minimum of 10.5% Chromium and variable amounts of Carbon, Silicon and Manganese.
 The Chromium gives stainless steel its anti-corrosive properties, with an added surface layer of oxide.
 The higher the Chromium content, the better its resistance to corrosion.

 There are five stainless steel families, all classified by their crystalline structure:

 - Austenitic – Grades: 303, 304, 309, 316

 - Ferritic – Grades: 409, 416, 430, 439

 - Precipitation Hardened – Grades: 17-4 PH, 15-5 PH

 Why does the upgrade to stainless steel make sense?

 1. Corrosion and heat resistance